 - Do your periods come about every month? - Can you and your partner use condoms or not have sex during the 12 days when the ring is on a white bead? - 3.
 SHOW health workers how to ask the first question.
-Using sample case 1 on page 30, ask a volunteer to read the lines for this woman while you model how to ask the questions.
-Thank the volunteer and then invite health workers to share other ways to ask this question in their community. - 4.
+Using case 1 on page 30, ask a volunteer to read the lines of the woman, while you model how to ask the questions.
+Thank the volunteer and invite others to share other ways of asking this question. - 4.
 TELL health workers to find the part of the package insert called "Who can use CycleBeads," and LOOK at the pictures.
 Tape a large picture of the insert panel to the wall. - 5.
-DISCUSS cases 2 and 3 that show when a woman can and cannot use CycleBeads based on how often she gets her period. - 6.
-DISCUSS case 4 that shows how to ask questions to find out if Cyclebeads will work for both partners. - 7.
-REVIEW the main points about how to find out if CycleBeads will work for the woman and her partner.
+DISCUSS the sample cases.
+Case 2 and 3 show when a woman can and cannot use CycleBeads, based on how often she gets her period.
+Case 4 shows how to ask questions to find out if CycleBeads will work for both partners. - 6.
+EXPLAIN that she must start using the method when her next period comes.
+She can take CycleBeads home and use a condom if she has sex between now and when she gets her period.
+When her period comes, start using CycleBeads. - REVIEW the main points about how to find out if CycleBeads will work for the woman and her partner.
 CHECK to see what questions health workers will ask all women to find out if she and her partner can use CycleBeads.
-If needed, show again how to ask these important questions and how to respond to the answers.
+If needed, demonstrate again how to respond to important questions.

-- CycleBeads and package insert

-- Case studies

-- Large insert panel: "Who can use CycleBeads?"
+- CycleBeads and package insert (see Appendix 1) - Large insert panel: "Who can use CycleBeads?"